PikeNote/league-kiddos-bot/README.md

 Custom made bot for the League Kiddos server
 Messy source code, I know.

 Do I plan to make it more readable?
-Probobly not.
+Probably not.